How to calculate mortgage payments—without a mortgage payment calculator

 Mortgage principal = $480,000

-Lenders like to use annual interest rates in their mortgage contracts.
+Lenders tend to use annual interest rates in their mortgage contracts.
 This means you’ll have to divide the quoted rate by 12 to determine your monthly interest rate, before inputting it into the mortgage payment formula.
-(Remember: This will help you figure out how much you will pay every month; for bi-weekly payments, this formula doesn’t work.)

 Monthly interest rate = annual interest (%) / 100 / 12 months

-The total number of mortgage payments it will take to pay off the mortgage in its entirety, based on the amortization period.
-Again here, lenders use annual terms to describe the length of time you will carry your mortgage loan (known as the amortization period).
+This is the total number of mortgage payments it will take to pay off the mortgage in its entirety, based on the amortization period.
 In Canada, lenders typically offer amortization periods of five to 25 years.
-This isn’t the same as your mortgage term, which is the duration of your mortgage contract.
-You will usually complete several mortgage terms before paying off your mortgage in full.
+(Your mortgage term is different.
+It’s the duration of your mortgage contract.)

 Payment periods = number of years x 12 months